Menu Close

 Mechatronics

-Contest Coordinator: Allen Stenzel
+Contest Coordinator: Allen Stenzel, Central Community College

 There is an orientation on Thursday evening at 6:00pm for the college contestants!